rdseang/Main-Program/README.md

 # Main-Program
-Main Program for CS361 Project
+Main Program for CS361 Project,
+The owner is: Ryan Seang